Keyfactor/ejbca-spire-upstreamauthority-plugin/docs/install.md

 * EJBCA [Community](https://www.ejbca.org/) or EJBCA [Enterprise](https://www.keyfactor.com/products/ejbca-enterprise/)
   * The "REST Certificate Management" protocol must be enabled under System Configuration > Protocol Configuration.

-## Dockerfile Installation
+## Local Installation

-The EJBCA UpstreamAuthority plugin for SPIRE Server can be installed by creating a custom Dockerfile that uses the SPIRE Server container image as a base and copies the plugin binary to a known path.
+If the SPIRE server will not be running in a container, the plugin binary can be built and installed on the server's filesystem.

 1. Build or Download the plugin binary.
     <details><summary>Build from source</summary>